 What does an F1 Labradoodle look like?

 Labradoodles are one of the best known ‘teddy bear’ dog breeds.
-Rather than being kept in any of the elaborate show clips associated with pedigree poodles, their coat is usually kept at a single length all over, known as a puppy clip.
+Their coat is usually kept at a single length all over, known as a puppy clip.

 In f1 Labradoodles the Poodle’s curly coat genes usually win out over the Labrador’s straight coat genes, but there is lots of scope for variation in coat type.
 Furthermore, lots of owners report f1 Labradoodle coat changes as their puppy grows up.
 Firstly, the length, softness, and texture can change when their adult coat replaces their puppy coat.
 This process starts at about 6 months old, and can take several weeks or even months.
 Secondly, their color can change over time if they inherit the progressive greying gene from their Poodle parent.
-If they inherit the sable gene from their Poodle parent, their coat will also be a different color depending on whether they’re kept clipped or unclipped.
+The sable f1 Labradoodle coat will also be a different color depending on whether they’re kept clipped or unclipped.

-Labrador Poodle mix dogs can have a tall and leggy silhouette like a Poodle, or be more long and sturdy-looking like a Labrador.
-Unlike Poodles, but in common with Labradors, their tails are rarely docked.
-Labradoodle dogs have floppy, v-shaped ears because both of their parents do, but their muzzle can be wider or narrower depending on whether they take after a Labrador or a Poodle more.
+Labrador Poodle mix dogs can have a tall and leggy silhouette like a Poodle.
+Or be more long and sturdy-looking like a Labrador.
+Labradoodle dogs have floppy, v-shaped ears because both of their parents do.
+But their muzzle can be wider or narrower depending on whether they take after a Labrador or a Poodle more.

 Th adult size of a Poodle Lab mix dog depends upon things like: